Structured Neural-PI Control for Networked Systems: Stability and Steady-State Optimality Guarantees: Introduction

 \section{Introduction}

 We study the control of networked physical systems, where a large number of individual subsystems are connected to each other and operate in tandem.
 Such networked systems are present in numerous applications, and understanding their behaviors has been an active line of research~\cite{arcak2016networks,coogan2014dissipativity,simpson2018equilibrium}.
-Currently, much of the effort have focused on characterizing properties of the subsystems and their interconnections to certify system stability.
+Currently, much of the effort has focused on characterizing properties of the subsystems and their interconnections to certify system stability.
 At the same time, the performance of these systems, that is, their ability to achieve certain objectives, is also of critical importance.
-The existing approaches, however, do not offer a framework to optimize system performance.
+However, it is challenging to optimize system performance using existing analytical approaches.

-In this paper, we develop structured neural network-based controllers that not only guarantee stability, but also establishes a framework for performance optimization.
-In particular, we consider networked systems where the output of the subsystems need to reach an agreement at the steady state~\cite{burger2014duality,dorfler2014synchronization}.
-For example, vehicles in a platoon need to reach the same velocity~\cite{coogan2014dissipativity} and generators in a power grid need to reach the same speed~\cite{cui2022tps}.
-This steady state should also be reached as quickly as possible, making transient performance of the system important.
-At the steady state, we want to select the control that achieves output agreement with the lowest possible cost.
+This paper aims to establish a framework for controller design that not only guarantees stability, but also optimizes the performance in both the transient and steady-state period.
+In particular, we consider networked systems where the output of subsystems need to reach an agreement at the steady state~\cite{burger2014duality,dorfler2014synchronization}.
+For example, vehicles in a platoon need to reach the same velocity~\cite{coogan2014dissipativity} and generators in a power grid need to reach the same rotational speed~\cite{cui2022tps}.
+This steady state should be reached quickly without causing too large state deviations and control effort during the transient period, making optimization of the transient performance important.
+Once the system reaches the steady state, we want to select the control action that achieves output agreement at the lowest cost.